-Level load floor in MINI Clubman
+Level load floor

 The maximum load capacity of the level load floor is 165 lb/75 kg.
 For the storage compartment under the load floor, do not exceed a maximum load of 55 lb/25 kg, otherwise damage may occur. ◀